pubeldev/OpenPrintTag/docs_src/nfc_technical_details.md

 ## Notes & recommendations
    1. The standard was designed with ICODE SLIX2 320 B tag in mind, but it should be compatible with all NFC-V tags.
       - Smaller tags might not fit all features/data the Prusa Material standard offers.
 It is up to the manufacturers to decide what data they want to provide in that case.
-   1. **The NDEF record shall not be split into multiple NDEF record chunks.**
-      - Splitting the record would break the "virtual space" of the payload and would complicate implementation.
    1. We recommend to **expand the payload of the NDEF record so that the whole available memory of the NFC tag is used.**
       - The idea is that the factory can fully lock the blocks containing the NDEF  headers and would only keep the memory pool open.
 (Possibly write protecting  part of it as well).
       - Part of the memory pool is auxiliary section, which we want to be able to write to without having to edit other structures/shuffle things around.